muhibarshad/Modern-Js-Concepts-Deeply/Step_9_Arrays/Data_transmissions.md

   >We can also specify the second argument as the starting point from where the accmulator can start by giving its position .
   For example see the [Reduce Example](/Step_9_Arrays/reduceMethod.js)

+## Find Method
+  Find method is very similar to reduce method.Because it takes the some boolean value and return the statement according to it if it is true.Same as Find method it takes the boolean value but it returns the only first statement that matches in the array first.
+  >Note:
+  >The major differece between the find method and the filter method is that ,filter method returns the new array but the find method only returns the single value.
+  For example see the [Find Example](/Step_9_Arrays/findMethod.js)
 ### Chaining Methods
   The chaining methods are  simple as apply all the map,filter and reduce methods together and avoid to make the new varaibles.
   For better understanding see the ***Income,Outcome,Interest*** part in the [Bankist-App](/Step_9_Arrays/Jones_Schedtmen_project_Bankist_starter/script.js) or see the more better and simple